Documents

 Optimized Checkout Suite

-Stripe’s Optimized Checkout Suite is a modernized version of the Stripe extension’s payment form.
-It was first made available in version 9.8.0 of the Stripe extension.
+Stripe’s Optimized Checkout Suite is a modern version of the payment form.
+It was first released in version 9.8.0.
+In version 10.2.0, it’s enabled by default for new merchants.
 Advantages The Optimized Checkout Suite uses machine learning to decide the order in which payment methods should be displayed to individual shoppers.
-The goal is to prioritize payment methods […]
+The goal is to […]

 -